Rent safe and private dog parks hosted by locals

 Adventure is out there, and our dogs make it better.

 Did you know there’s an activity that combines the thrill of high-speed snow skiing with the joy of walking your canine companion?
 (No, we promise it’s not too good to be true.)
-This sport is called skijoring, and it’s growing in popularity throughout the United States!
+This sport is called skijoring (sometimes also noted as ski driving) and it’s growing in popularity throughout the United States!

-At its simplest, skijoring is a winter sport where a skier is pulled by a horse, dog, or even a motor vehicle.
-It combines the velocity of downhill skiing with the more approachable terrain of its cross-country counterpart.
+At its simplest, skijoring is a winter sport where a skier is pulled by a horse, dog, or even motor vehicle.
+It merges the velocity of downhill skiing with the more approachable terrain of its cross-country counterpart.

 The history of skijoring